2decomp-fft/2decomp-fft/README.md

 #### PROFILER

 This variable is automatically added when selecting the profiler.
-It activates the profiling sectionsof the code.
+It activates the profiling sections of the code.

 #### EVEN